Patient with Foreign Accent Syndrome in Post Infarct Thrombotic Stroke: A Case Report

 foreign accent syndrome, neurobehavior, stroke infarctionAbstract

-Background: Stroke is the second leading cause of death in the world and the leading cause of disability worldwide.
+Background: Stroke is the second leading cause of death in the world and is the leading cause of disability worldwide.
 One of the disabilities is language disorder.
-Foreign Accent Syndrome (FAS) is a clinical condition associated with a noticeable change of accent, affecting verbal communication and social interaction skills.
-By identifying this case earlier, we hope the patient’s daily living is less disrupted.
+Foreign Accent Syndrome (FAS) is a clinical condition associated with a noticeable change of accent, that could affect verbal communication and social interaction skills.
+By identifying this case earlier, we hope that the patient’s activity daily living is less disrupted.

-Discussion: The accent change, known as FAS experienced by the patients, is thought to be due to neurological causes, which was stroke.
-In a study using a lesion network mapping approach, it was concluded that the lesion causing accent disorder was located within a single network in the bilateral frontal lobe.
+Discussion: The accent change, known as FAS that was experienced by the patients are thought to be due to neurological causes, which was stoke.
+In a study using a lesion network mapping approach concluded that the lesion causing accent disorder was located within a single network in the bilateral frontal lobe.
 In line with the existing theory, the MRI results in this patient showed ischemia in the blood vessels of the bilateral frontal lobes.

 Downloads